Hero Background

 • Shading strategy: Solar shades, blinds, and UV-resistant glazing help reduce fade and overheating.

 If you love daylight but want it to feel soft (not harsh), our homeowners often benefit from the approaches in maximizing natural light without sacrificing comfort.
-And if cooking is part of how you use the space, improving airflow in the home matters too—see kitchen ventilation tips for humidity control that supports healthier interiors.
+And if cooking is part of how you use the space, improving airflow in the home matters too for humidity control that supports healthier interiors.

 Bright sunroom with ventilation features